GuusKemperman/GuusKemperman.github.io/_projects/northlight.md

 Northlight scripts expose configurable fields to designers: the values that show up in the editor as tweakable parameters on a component or entity.
 These are declared as *property blocks* inside the Lua source: structured metadata describing each field's type, default, range, and tooltip.
 Historically there was quite some overhead every time a script entity was loaded, which meant paying a cost on every launch for a piece of information that is not actually consumed when outside of editor context.

-I used Luau's Abstract Syntax Tree to identify these propert blocks, and removed them from the scripts at **export time**.
+I used Lua's Abstract Syntax Tree to identify these propert blocks, and removed them from the scripts at **export time**.
 This **halved script-initialisation time** in shipping builds, with no visible change to the authoring experience.
 It's a small architectural shift that turned a recurring per-launch cost into a one-time build cost.

 # Stability & Quality